Design an API Rate Limiter

 1. What is a Rate Limiter?

 A Rate Limiter restricts the number of requests a user can make to a service within a given time window.
+Think of it like a Bouncer at a nightclub: the bouncer ensures the club doesn’t get dangerously overcrowded by only letting a specific number of people in per hour, and blocking the rest until space frees up.
 It is the first line of defense against DOS attacks, Resource Starvation, and Cost Overruns.

 Real-World Examples: